chopov1/chopov1/README.md

 https://github.com/chopov1/AlgorithmsFA22

 ## *__Wave File Generator__*
 - This is a screenshot of a project I am currently working on in c++ with vscode.
 As of now it creates a new wave file, and writes data into the file.
 The algorithm that it uses to write data depends on the wave form the user enters.
-I hope to add a lot more wave forms and if anyone has any good sources on how to uncompress and read data from a wav file please reach out to me.
 I would love to expand this application to filtering existing files as well.
+I use a similar program to read in wav file data to an audio buffer, in order to check if player input is on beat in my project VaporGrid.

 ![Screenshot (91)](https://user-images.githubusercontent.com/76492881/149441017-a7b593c0-7e25-4aad-a07d-6408bb8805ce.png)